Senior Executive Remuneration Policy|E Ink Corporate Governance

 Senior Executives’ Stock Ownership Policy

 To enhance corporate governance and operational efficiency, as well as to strengthen the alignment between the performance, operational results of senior executives, and long-term interests of shareholders, a high-level executive stock ownership policy has been implemented.
-According to this policy, the Chairman, CEO and President are required to hold stocks with a value of at least 10 times their guaranteed compensation, while other senior executives must
+According to this policy, the Chairman and President are required to hold stocks with a value of at least 10 times their guaranteed compensation, while other senior executives must hold stocks with a value of at least 5 times their guaranteed compensation.
+As of 2024, the senior executives have successfully reached the targets.

-Note 4: Shareholding value is calculated based on the closing stock price dated December 29, 2023.
+Note 2: Shareholding value is calculated based on the closing stock price dated December 31, 2024.